TheDeanLab/navigate/docs/source/software_installation.rst

 .. code-block::

     (base) MyComputer ~ $ conda activate ASLM
-    (ASLM) MyComputer ~ $ aslm
+    (ASLM) MyComputer ~ $ navigate

 .. note::

-    If you are running Windows, you can create a desktop shortcut to ASLM by right-clicking the Desktop, navigating to New and then Shortcut and entering ``%windir%\system32\cmd.exe "/c" C:\path\to\miniconda\Scripts\activate.bat aslm && aslm`` into the location text box.
+    If you are running Windows, you can create a desktop shortcut to ASLM by right-clicking the Desktop, navigating to New and then Shortcut and entering ``%windir%\system32\cmd.exe "/c" C:\path\to\miniconda\Scripts\activate.bat navigate && navigate`` into the location text box.

 Troubleshooting
 ---------------